-Of all fish caught, 80 percent is used for food and 20 percent is made into fishmeal and oil.
-340
+Of all fish caught, 80 percent is used for food and 20 percent is made into fishmeal and oil.286

 The United Nations Conference on Trade and Development (UNCTAD) reports that "for two thirds of the world's population, including most of the world's poor, fish provides at least 40 percent of protein consumption."
-Americans consumed about 11.5 pounds of seafood in 2015, of which about 90 percent was imported.
-About half of fish imported into the U.S. is wild-caught.
-In addition, a significant amount of fish landed in the U.S. is exported to foreign countries for processing, and then re-imported to the U.S. for consumption.
+287 The United States is ranked third in terms of fish consumption, right behind China and Japan.
+A total of 4.8 billion pounds of seafood was consumed by Americans in 2009, 84 percent of which was imported.
+288